 - High wear resistance for a million cycles or more

 There has also been emerging trends for smaller, lighter weight, easier to use and longer lifetime equipment.
 This need prompted Saint-Gobain Seals to further develop and improve their OmniSeal® spring-energized seals.
 Their team from Japan worked closely with customers and conducted research on current solutions within the in vitro diagnostics market.
-Combining in-house knowledge of low friction, chemically inert plastics with engineering application expertise, a successful sealing control solution (see the case study here) was designed that is smaller, lighter weight and improved maintenance cycles to deliver on cost savings.
+Combining in-house knowledge of low friction, chemically inert plastics with engineering application expertise, a successful sealing control solution was designed that is smaller, lighter weight and improved maintenance cycles to deliver on cost savings.

 OEM Partner Success: Collaborative Design Solutions